AliAkbar0892/Lab-Submissions/README.md

-This repository will have FP lab assignmets
+This repository will have FP lab assignmets.